 The exchange prompted me to look at airplane travel from her point of view.
 I see it as the barely tolerable hurdle I have to get over to get to the fun thing– the vacation.

-TT sees it as part of the vacation excitement.
+Tiny Traveler sees it as part of the vacation excitement.
 And more important, it’s an opportunity for some cozy one-on-one time with her dad or me.
 We can sit and do something together without the distractions of work, homework, smart phones, laundry, shopping and after-school activities.
 She actually likes the airplane and this has a lot to do with it.

 Less Managing, More Engaging